bblanchon/SublimeText-HighlightBuildErrors/README.md

 ## Installation

-Please install this plugin with the [Sublime Text Package Manager](https://sublime.wbond.net/).
+Install this plugin with the [Sublime Text Package Manager](https://sublime.wbond.net/), then restart Sublime Text.

 That's all.
 There are no settings.